Last updated: Dec. 22, 2023

 Does the thought of organizing your receipts fill you with dread?

-We get it.
-It can seem overwhelming to keep track of your receipts on top of the demands of running your own business.
+It can seem overwhelming to keep track of your receipts and record keeping on top of the demands of running your own business.

-Plus, putting in the work now means you’ll save time when it comes to filing your taxes.
+Plus, staying organized throughout the year will help you save time when it comes to filing your taxes.

-We’re all about making tax season as easy as possible, so we’ve outlined seven tips and tricks to help you keep on top of those records.
+We’re all about supporting small business owners, so we’ve outlined seven tips and tricks to help you keep on top of those records.

 Use a business account and credit card